cnirrad/advent-of-code-2022/README.md

    group.
 The `batching` method was very useful for this, although after the fact I found `chunks` may have been better since that takes a static number whereas `batching` could be more dynamic.
+3. Turn on Clippy in Visual Study Code by setting `rust-analyzer.checkOnSave.command` to `clippy`.
+This provides way better suggestions than the default.